jpecht/musicbee-xml-scripts/README.md

-# MusicBee "iTunes.XML" Parsing Scripts
+# MusicBee XML Parsing Scripts
 This repository contains various tools that read the XML file that MusicBee produces.

 ## Re-formatter